Glossary of frequently used terms

 • has a certain type of abnormal “BRAF” gene.
 Your healthcare provider will perform a test to make sure this TECENTRIQ combination is right for you.

-It is not known if TECENTRIQ is safe and effective in children.
+It is not known if TECENTRIQ is safe and effective when used:

 What is the most important information about TECENTRIQ?